-Italo Rota, NABA Scientific Advisor
+Italo Rota, NABA Scientific Advisor from 2013 to 2024

-ACADEMIC OFFER 2024/25
+ACADEMIC OFFER 2025/26

 AREAS

 NABA Academic Offer develops in six didactic Areas: Communication and Graphic Design, Design, Fashion Design, Media Design and New Technologies, Set Design, Visual Arts.
 The Bachelors of Arts, the Masters of Arts and the Academic Masters are relatable to these areas, while the Research Degrees completely practice-based are transversal to the disciplines.
 The academic offer is completed by the Special Programmes, interdisciplinary courses of different durations.